Yay295/AssignmentProblemComparison/README.md

 [John Weaver]'s code was originally written without templates, and then poorly ported to use templates.
 It had to be modified in order to correct those mistakes so that it could compile.

 [Kevin L. Stern]'s code is incredibly fast, and I don't know why.
 I've already spent longer on this than I planned though, so I'm just going to present them as they are and maybe come back to this in the future.

-Lantao Liu's code didn't compile until making modifications to `Matrix.h`.
-Its original source was http://robotics.usc.edu/~lantao/codes/hungarian.php, but I can no longer find it online.
-Lantao Liu has a website at http://iurobotics.net/lantaoliu.html.

 [Paolo Bonzini]'s code is an updated fork of [Mattias Andrée]'s code.
 Considering it's slower and emits more warnings, I'm not sure it was a worthwhile update.